Shyamsing05/Data-structure-and-string-in-python-task/README.md

 # Data-structure-and-string-in-python-task
-I have complted assigment 5
+I have completed assigment 5